linxside/MovieDatabase/README.md

     * API: /person/{id}
   * Profile Picture
     * API: part of search result + query image.tmdb.org
+* The user must be able to show the latest movie and series

+### Optional Requirements
 * The user must be able to add a movie or a series to his own watchlist.
   * API: POST /list + POST /list/{id}(add_item)
 * The user must be able to view the movies or series in his watchlist.